-- Adjust your diet.
-Limit protein, excessive fluid, salt, phosphorus, and potassium. - Keep hydrated based on specific daily amounts.
+- ✓ Adjust your diet.
+Limit protein, excessive fluid, salt, phosphorus, and potassium. - ✓ Keep hydrated based on specific daily amounts.
 Water, decaffeinated drinks, and juice are fine.
 Avoid alcohol and caffeine.
-Look for signs of over-hydration such as swollen ankles and problems breathing.
-If you're thirsty but shouldn't drink more, suck on a lemon or ice chips or chew gum. - Exercise daily for at least 30 minutes.
+Look for signs of overhydration such as swollen ankles and problems breathing.
+If you're thirsty but shouldn't drink more, suck on a lemon or ice chips or chew gum. - ✓ Exercise daily for at least 30 minutes.
 Walking is a great option.
-If you can, move for even 10 minutes at a time.
-Your health care team can help you find an exercise plan that is safe and works for you.

-- Keep a healthy blood pressure, cholesterol level, and bloodglucose level. - Observe and keep a healthy body weight.
-Inform your doctor of any changes in your weight. - Take the proper dose of all medicine prescribed.
+Even for 10 minutes at a time. - ✓ Keep a healthy blood pressure, cholesterol level, and blood-glucose level. - ✓ Observe and keep a healthy body weight.
+Inform your doctor of any changes in your weight. - ✓ Take the proper dose of all medicine prescribed.
 Learn why they may help.